pixelwolf-org/pixelwolf-actions/docs/workflows/web-ci.md

 # Web CI Workflow

-A GitHub Actions workflow for continuous integration (CI) of web applications.
-This workflow is designed to ensure code quality and consistency by running a series of checks on the codebase.
+A GitHub Actions workflow for continuous integration (CI) of web applications using Bun for faster builds.
+This workflow automates the testing and validation process by running various checks on your codebase.

 ## Features

 - Checks out the code from the repository
+- Sets up AWS credentials using OIDC
+- Downloads environment variables from S3
 - Sets up Bun environment with dependency caching
-- Configures GitHub Package Registry access
 - Installs dependencies
 - Runs format check
 - Lints the code